FriendsAtDawn/heart/README.md

-This is a test for deploying on NTFS and fleek.
+This is a test for deploying on IPFS and fleek.
 It works!